 Location of Heaven Inn Hostel Evora

-The Heaven Inn is in a perfect location, very close to the ‘Bone Chapel’ in Evora.
+The Heaven Inn is in a perfect location, very close to the Chapel of Bones in Evora.
 It is on a pedestrian street, and the upper floors have views of the chapel on one side, and the rooftops of Evora on the other side.
 It is about 15 minutes’ walk from Evora train station and 5-10 minutes to the Cathedral and Temple of Diana.

 The Staff at Heaven Inn Hostel